VonaraRi/JPS/README.md

 *   **Listen and react to user events** like clicks, mouse movements, and keyboard input.

 This is what makes web pages dynamic and interactive.

+### Asynchronous JavaScript (Async/Await & Fetch)

+**1. What does `async` mean?**

+The `async` keyword declares that a function will operate asynchronously.
+It ensures the function always returns a `Promise` and allows the `await` keyword to be used inside it for handling asynchronous operations.

+**2. What does `await` do?**

+`await` can only be used inside an `async` function.
+It pauses the function's execution until a `Promise` is settled (resolved or rejected) and "unwraps" its resolved value, making asynchronous code look and feel more like synchronous code.

+**3. What does `fetch` do?**

+`fetch()` is a modern browser API for making network requests (e.g., to get data from a URL).
+It returns a `Promise` that resolves to a `Response` object, representing the server's response.

+**4. Why do we use `fetch` with a local JSON file before a real backend?**

+It allows us to simulate a real API call and build the entire frontend data-handling logic (loading states, rendering, error handling) without needing a live backend server.
+This isolates frontend development and makes it easier to test the UI.

+**5. Why should this exercise be run using Live Server?**

+For security reasons, browsers block `fetch` requests on local files opened with a `file:///` URL.
+Live Server serves the project over a local web server (`http://`), which allows `fetch` to work correctly, mimicking a real-world environment.